 The meeting will be structured so that you (the taxpayer) are aware of what tax is being considered and that each tax is dealt with separately.

-Click here to see the ten questions asked in a Code of Practice 9 tax fraud interview
+Click here to see the ten questions asked in an interview

 KinsellaTax will prepare a Disclosure Report on your behalf, including answers to any questions which were not given to the investigator at the time of the meeting.